motetpaper/pinyintable-sdk/README.md

 You can serve these files over HTTPS, or you can cache them locally.
 Also, you can combine them in various ways and/or with other software packages.

-This repo provides a resource for using the voice, language and other options available in the Google Cloud TTS for the specific purpose of generating Hanyu Pinyin sound files.

-You can change the options in the `config.yaml` file.

 You can use a **pinyintable** for:
   + Pinyin text-to-speech services
   + Audio flashcards
   + Pronunciation practice
   + Spaced-repitition system listening practice
   + Mandarin Chinese videos or shorts on YouTube
-  + PowerPoint slide presentations.
+  + PowerPoint slide presentations

+This repo provides a resource for using the voice, language and other options available in the Google Cloud TTS for the specific purpose of generating Hanyu Pinyin sound files.

+You can change the options in the `config.yaml` file.

 >[!IMPORTANT]
 > Documentation is in progress.
 For now, only workflows are available.